Where is Bryan Robson now?

 Although Bryan Robson was coming to the end of his illustrious career when the Premier League started in 1992 he still played an important part in Manchester United’s league winning side of 1992-1993 and 1993-1994.

-At this time he also assisted Terry Venables with the England national team where he was part of the set up of the successful Euro 96 campaign.
+When he finally left Old Trafford in 1994 he went straight into management with Middlesbrough in a player-manager capacity as well as assisting Terry Venables with the England national team where he was part of the set up of the successful Euro 96 campaign.

-When Glenn Hoddle was appointed as the new England manager he didn’t keep former England team-mate Robson on the coaching staff and he left to concentrate his efforts on his club football with Middlesbrough.
+When Glenn Hoddle was appointed as the new England manager he didn’t keep his former England team-mate on the coaching staff so Robson left to concentrate his efforts on his club football with Middlesbrough.

-Robson had seven years on Teeside with relative success including winning a First Division title and reaching two League Cup finals and an FA Cup final.
+Robson had seven successful years on Teeside, winning a First Division title and reaching two League Cup finals and an FA Cup final.
+He was also instrumental in bringing over some of the most exciting players the league had seen at the time in Fabrizio Ravanelli and the Brazilians Juninho and Emerson.